 Results of the model comparison between the LDDM, RNM, and LCA models are now described in the Results, and the fitted LCA data are shown in a new Figure 6-figure supplement 5.
-The following text has been added to the Results section:
+The following text has been added to the Results section (p.
+19, lines 412-420):

 “We compared the performance of the LDDM in fitting this classical dataset with the reduced form of the RNM (Wong & Wang, 2006) (supplementary Fig. 6-figure supplement 4) and another widely acknowledged decision circuit model sharing the similar architecture of mutual inhibition as the RNM – the leaky competing accumulator model (LCA) (Usher & McClelland, 2001) (see supplementary Fig. 6-figure supplement 5).
 The performances of the three models were close in predicting averaged RTs and choice accuracy.
 Whereas, LDDM captures the skewness and the shape of RT distributions better than the other two, thus showing better goodness of fit (negative loglikelihood) and AIC value (nLLLDDM = 16546, nLLRNM = 16573, nLLLCA = 16948, AICLDDM = 33109, AICRNM = 33165, AICLCA = 33932).”